monsoonmaelstrom/book2/book2.md

 She laughs.
 “So who are your friends?”

-“This is my brother Alex and my cousin Davy,” I say gesturing to them in turn as she nods to each.
+“This is my brother Alex and my cousin Davy,” I say, gesturing to them in turn as she nods to each.

 “Well, you all may as well sit down.”